MLeidel/I-EDIT/readme.md

 ![I-EDIT](images/designPage.png "Design Page")

 # Installation
+---
+NOTE: iedit.zip is still being modified almost weekly
+---
 Your server:
   * LAMP (~~MySQL~~)

 on your server:
   * create a home directory for I-EDIT
-  * unzip i-edit.zip into that directory
+  * unzip iedit.zip into that directory
     some other folders will be created
   * make sure permissions are set correctly
     for all the new files